notha99y/Grocery/README.md

 # FairPrice
-The FairPrice Script takes roughly 45 mins and 1.5 kB in size. <br>
+The FairPrice Script takes roughly 45 mins and would create collection called fairprice of ~6 MB in size with ~6,500 unique items. <br>
 In order to run the script, you would need to do the following:
 - Get Selenium Chromedriver [download here](https://chromedriver.storage.googleapis.com/index.html?path=2.41/)
 - Unzip the chromedriver
-- Set the chrome_driver variable in line 61 of fairprice.py to the path of your downloaded chromedriver
+- Set the chrome_driver variable in line 65 of utils.py to the path of your downloaded chromedriver

 With these, you are ready to run.
 The script would given you the following outputs:
 - date_links.csv (36 mins): csv file which contains all the product links